 In this article I will explain the basics of a WordPress installation setup, which is important to understand if you want to make a manual WordPress backup.
-If you are looking for a fully automated WordPress backup solution, we recommend you the WordPress backup plugin Backup Buddy.
+If you are looking for a fully automated WordPress backup solution, we recommend BlogVault online WordPress backup service.

 The basics of a WordPress Installation – How it works

 WordPress is a simple database driven PHP web application.
 Therefore for a complete WordPress backup you need to;

 - Backup the WordPress blog and website files which contain the WordPress web application files, WordPress theme files, plugins files and your uploaded content.
 Typically all these files are found in the root of your website.

 - Backup the WordPress MySQL database where the content, user information, passwords and privileges, website settings, theme settings, WordPress plugins settings and other similar data is stored.
 If you are not sure what is your WordPress database name, you can find it in the wp-config.php file, in the root of your WordPress.

 Unless you have any customizations, you only need to backup the wp-config.php file from the WordPress’ root directory and the wp-content directory.

 The WordPress wp-config.php file includes the database connection details and other configurable parameters, such as the WordPress security keys, debug options and more.
 As such you can live without backup up this file because you can always retrieve the database connection details from other sources, but it is easier and safer to back it up.